 It is vital to see the difference between the demands of the future customer and the previous generations to create an effective business strategy and also to understand it, taking into account financial UX design.

-There are 7 Main Digital Customer Expectations From Banking and Financial Services
+7 Main Digital Customer Expectations From Banking and Financial Services

 To find out how technology impacts financial products consumption in the digital age we need to explore what the digital generation likes in terms of interaction with companies and take a look at their values and what kind of behavior they have.